Skip to main content

 Conclusion

 Spider mites don’t take a break—but with this seasonal checklist, you’ll stay several steps ahead.
-By implementing simple inspections, water rinses, organic sprays, and smart seasonal timing, you’ll keep your plumeria vibrant and healthy all year long.
+By implementing simple inspections, canopy rinses, organic sprays, and smart seasonal timing, you’ll keep your plumeria vibrant and healthy all year long.
 Print this checklist, set calendar reminders, and treat seasonal prevention as part of your plumeria success plan.

 Was this article helpful?